ricklamers/orchest-coiled-cluster-xgboost/README.md

-# Orchest + Coiled: spawn cluster and run xgboost
+# Orchest + Coiled: spawn cluster and run XGBoost

 Spin up a Coiled cluster and run an xgboost train loop on it.